ome/ngff/rfc/x/index.md

 situation where a **Reviewer** must leave the process early, allowing things to continue to move forward.

 Will the process be worth the effort?
-It’s unclear.
+It's unclear.
 The fact that several other communities have used variants of the process would imply that it can work.
 It might be that we will have to update and further customize the process for the NGFF community, but by having something explicit as in this RFC-0 it will make